Ed.D. in Special Education

 Program Outcomes

-- Design and modify general and specialized curricula to increase access and meet the diverse learning needs and developmental growth of students with exceptionalities.
+- Design general and specialized curricula to increase access and meet the learning needs and developmental growth of students with exceptionalities.
+(AO3)

-- Analyze, synthesize, and apply seminal and current research, pedagogical principles, and assistive technology to support the use of best practices in the special education classroom.
+- Analyze seminal and current research, pedagogical principles, and assistive technology to support the use of best practices in the special education classroom.
+(AO1)

-- Examine, design, and implement appropriate assessments to minimize bias, support individual student needs, and utilize results for instructional and placement decisions.
+- Design assessments that minimize bias, support individual student needs, and utilize results for instructional and placement decisions.
+(AO3)

-- Construct models to support positive collaborative relationships with diverse stakeholders to improve programs, services, and outcomes for individuals with exceptionalities and their families.
+- Construct models to support positive collaborative relationships with stakeholders to improve programs, services, and outcomes for individuals with exceptionalities and their families.
+(AO2)

-- Examine current trends, laws, and policy in special education and the role that they play in safeguarding the rights of students with exceptionalities.
+- Examine current trends, technologies, laws, and policies in special education and the role that they play in safeguarding the rights of students with exceptionalities.
+(AO4)

 Start Dates